croaky/laptop/blog/articles/search-projects-in-vim.md

-# Fast Search in Vim
+# Search Projects in Vim

 Projects can be searched for specific text within Vim: